 There are differences in classification of student status due to the definition of an academic year based on the modality of educational delivery.
 Residential student have the ability to register, participate and successfully complete an academic course load up to 19.0 semester credits per semester or 38 semester credits per academic year.
 Online undergraduate students have the ability to register, participate and successfully complete an academic course load of 6 semester credits per term or 30-36 semester credits per academic year.
-Online graduate students have the ability to register, participate and successfully complete an academic course load of 3 semester credits per term or 15-18 semester credits per academic year.
+Online graduate students have the ability to register, participate and successfully complete an academic course load of 3 semester credits per academic year.